 - depreciation

 - provisions

-- · direct equity transactions.
+- direct equity transactions

 Depreciation is a cost, not a cash-outflow.
 Fixed assets provide services to the business for several years.
 To give an accurate picture of the financial position, the investment expense incurred at the time of purchase should not be charged to the result at once, but spread over the life of the asset.
-The decrease in value of the asset as a result of its use is recorded as costs in the income statement as depreciation.
+The asset's decrease in value as a result of its use is recorded in the income statement as depreciation costs.